 On June 23, 2016, the electorate in the United Kingdom, or the U.K., voted in favor of leaving the EU, commonly referred to as Brexit.
-The withdrawal of the U.K. from the EU will take effect either on the effective date of the withdrawal agreement or, in the absence of agreement, two years after the U.K. provides a notice of withdrawal.
 The U.K. communicated the notice of withdrawal to the EU on March 29, 2017.
 Since the regulatory framework for drug products in the U.K. covering quality, safety and efficacy of drug products, clinical trials, marketing authorization, commercial sales and distribution of drug products is derived from EU directives and regulations, Brexit could materially impact the future regulatory regime which applies to products and the approval of product candidates in the U.K. It remains to be seen how, if at all, Brexit will impact regulatory requirements for product candidates and products in the U.K.